 The spreading of cover aggregate shall commence as soon as possible after the spraying of the binder.
-Under no circumstances shall any portion of the binder be left without cover aggregate after spraying for longer than the following:
+Under no circumstances shall any portion of the binder be left without cover aggregate after spraying for longer than the time limit given in Clause 7.2 of Annexure MRTS11.1.
+Where no indication is given in Clause 7.2 of Annexure MRTS11.1, the following time limit shall apply:

-- a) ten minutes for treatments containing cutback bitumen, bitumen and multigrade bitumen binders, or - b) five minutes for treatments containing polymer modified binders.
+- a) ten minutes for treatments containing cutback bitumen, bitumen and multigrade bitumen binders, or - b) five minutes for treatments containing polymer modified binders (including crumb rubber).